 This short video gives tips on how to plan and monitor your project to ensure that you complete your research project on time.

 In order to successfully complete your research project, you will need to:

 - Set goals.
 An example of a goal is to list all of the tasks that you would like to accomplish in the first or second semester.

 - Break down tasks.
 An example would be to arrange your tasks monthly and weekly and daily.
 If you have four writing goals for September, then you can place one in each week of the month.
 If you have two, then give yourself two weeks for each.

 - Implement strategies for accomplishing your tasks.

 - Monitor and adjust the project as you go along.

 The library holds a number of books about project management for students which cover additional information about managing your research project.
-You might also consider purchasing titles from Amazon which are not available in the library.
 The following are recommended.
-Use the library’s online catalogue, WebCat, to find the books and their location in the library.
+Search the library’s online catalogue to find the books and their location in the library.